-What if I told you that, despite my teachers identifying me as a gifted student with above average intelligence, I was strangely ignorant of the local gifted academy that could have accelerated my pursuit of stardom (I didn’t want to give myself a reason to feel elitist or “entitled”, but that was a mistake; I later learnt that those who entered had neither sentiment!), and that I was disappointedly diagnosed with Asperger’s Syndrome instead and had to take my public examinations treated as someone subpar?
+What if I told you that, despite my teachers identifying me as a gifted student with above average intelligence, I was strangely ignorant of the local gifted academy that could have accelerated my pursuit of stardom (I didn’t want to give myself a reason to feel elitist or “entitled”, but that was a mistake; I later learnt that those who entered had neither sentiment!), and that I had to take my public examinations treated as someone subpar?

 I was not born with a silver spoon.

 Thinking they were far off, I did not know great people closely enough to ask for their help in making my dreams come true.

 Scared, I simply let go of many opportunities to make a difference in the world.